simoncozens/fonts-and-layout/features.md

 > When I use the word "instruction" in this chapter, I'm using the term in the computer programming sense - programs are made up of instructions which tell the computer what to do, and we want to be telling our shaping engine what to do.
 In the font world, the word "instruction" also has a specific sense related to hinting of TrueType outlines, which we'll cover in the chapter on hinting.

+XXX Quick explanation here.

 Specifically, two tables within the font - the `GPOS` and `GSUB` tables - provide for a wide range of context-sensitive font transformations. `GPOS` contains instructions for altering the position of glyph.
 The canonical example of context-sensitive repositioning is *kerning*, which modifies the space between two glyphs depending on what those glyphs are, but `GPOS` allows for many other kinds of repositioning instructions.

 The other table, `GSUB`, contains instructions for substituting some glyphs for others based on certain conditions.
 The obvious example here is *ligatures*, which substitutes a pair (or more) of glyphs for another: the user types "f" and then "i" but rather than displaying those two separate glyphs, the font tells the shaping engine to fetch the single glyph "ﬁ" instead.
 But once again, `GSUB` allows for many, many interesting substitutions - some of which help us designing fonts for complex scripts.

 ## Features, lookups and rules

+XXX Introduce by example first.

 OpenType instructions are arranged in a hierarchical fashion: an instruction which modify the position or content of some glyphs is called a *rule*.
 Rules are grouped into sets called *lookups*, and lookups are categorised into *features*.
 Features apply to particular combinations of *language* and *script*.

 When a shaping engine processes a run of text, it first determines which features are in play for this run.
 While a feature can be called anything you like, layout applications will pass certain well-known feature names when the user asks for a particular typographic refinement.
 For instance, if you hit the "small caps" icon in your word processor, the word processor will ask the shaping engine to process the `smcp` feature.
 At the same time, the font itself can ask for certain features to be processed by default - the `liga` feature is often turned on by default to provide for standard ligature processing.
 The application will also tell the shaper what language and script is in use.
 So in our example, the shaping engine will run through all the lookups within the `smcp` and `liga` features for the language/script combination in use.

 We'll start our investigation of features once again by experiment, and from the simplest possible source.
 As we mentioned, the canonical example of a `GPOS` feature is kerning.
 (The `kern` feature - again one which is generally turned on by default by the font.)
+XXX note TT kern table.

-We take our test font from the previous chapter.
+We're going to take our test font from the previous chapter.
 Right now it has no `GPOS` table, and the `GSUB` table contains no features, lookups or rules; just a version number:

     <GSUB>
       <Version value="0x00010000"/>